 Let me tell you a story.
-The story of how one girl, who in the past would never have considered going near the pipes under the sink, successfully installed a washing machine.
+The story of how one girl, who in the past would never have considered going near the pipes under the sink, was able to successfully install a washing machine.
 That girl is me.
 I’m Eleanor, nice to meet you.

 If you can assemble Ikea furniture successfully, you can definitely plumb in a washing machine.
 I speak from experience; I’ve put together a lot of BILLY bookcases in my lifetime.